dimsmol/life_info/sport_activities/snowboarding/equipment_checklist.md

   - angles 15/0 or 15/5 are ok for beginning
 - boots must match bindings and must be good
   - it's better if they have the same manufacturer (for best fit)
+- prefer socks with medium+ cushion
+  - adding liner socks can be a good idea
 - helmet + goggles must be bought together to match one to other
   - helmet must fit well
 - goggles must be good and fit well